swciitg/onestop_ui/README.md

 - Indicators - Banners, Status, Avatar, Badges , Tags, Progress indicator
 - List Tiles
 - Text fields - OTextField , OSearchBar
+- Buttons - PrimaryButton, SecondaryButton, TertiaryButton, CircularButton, RadioButton, IconButton, ToggleButton
-- Cards - OHomeCard (small), OMessMenuCard
+- Cards - OHomeCard (small), OMessMenuCard, FoodOutletCard

 ## Need Help?
-If experience any issue in this repo or require some other component please raise an issue we will try to address it as soon as possible
+If experience any issue in this repo or require some other component please raise an issue or contact us we will try to address it as soon as possible